[Moderate revision–posted 1/16/20 (replaces 3/6/18 edition)]

 This policy also regulates travel for the President's or Chancellor's spouse when the President or Chancellor deems it necessary to include her/his spouse for valid business purposes.
 The spouse's travel has the following restrictions:

 a.
-No travel for the spouse is to be paid from appropriated funds.
+No travel for the spouse is to be paid from appropriated funds or sponsored project funds.

 b.
-Per IRS regulations, in order for TTU/TTUS to reimburse the President or the Chancellor for his or her spouses' travel and entertainment expenses, the accompanying souse's presence must fulfill a bona fide business purpose for TTU.
+Per IRS regulations, in order for TTU/TTUS to reimburse the President or the Chancellor for his or her spouse's travel and entertainment expenses, the accompanying spouse's presence must fulfill a bona fide business purpose for TTU.
 U.S. Treasury Regulation Section 1.
 132-5(t)(1).

 5. Guidelines for President's/Chancellor's Travel

 a.
-Due to scheduling conflicts and unanticipated appearance requirements, upgraded airfare will be acceptable for the President or Chancellor in order to prevent additional costs associated with travel changes/cancellations.
+Due to scheduling conflicts, scheduling challenges, and unanticipated appearance requirements, upgraded airfare will be acceptable for the President or Chancellor in order to prevent additional costs associated with travel changes/cancellations.

 c.
 The use of a transportation service other than the local taxi or ride-share service will be permitted if documentation is provided.
 Documentation should be accompanied by an explanation of why transportation other than the local taxi or ride-share service was used.
 For example, there may be a significant need of an executive car service when multiple back-to-back meetings are scheduled at various locations.